 When do you invoice a client?

 There are many different ways to invoice a client when taking on a creative project.
 We’ve tried several different methods ourselves, all depending on individual client situations and how comfortable we felt with each client.
-Below are some examples of different methods for invoicing clients, and the pros and cons of each.
+Below are some examples of different methods illustrating how to invoice clients, and the pros and cons of each.

 Invoicing before the project begins